3x-haust/Python_Ezy_API/README.md

 > **Note**
 >
-> Make sure Python 3.11 or higher is installed on your system.
+> Make sure you have Python 3.11 or higher installed on your system.

 ### Commands